 One is Tétard, with a focus on art deco collections.
 It is aiming to develop silver-plated cutlery aimed at the hospitality business, such as luxury boutique hotels and high-end restaurants.
 It presumably helps widen the offering without stretching Odiot’s brand equity.

 The other is Rouge-Pullon, which would be the ‘maintenance & services” arm of Odiot.
 It repairs and restores high value silverware including liturgy high–end pieces.
 Interestingly, Odiot is considering expanding the Rouge-Pullon business model by acquiring, repairing and reselling battered high quality silverware.
+That may not tie up much equity initially, but has yet to get going in a significant way in 2026

 Rebuilding a’ Royal Manufactory’